dodie/srtm-map-renderer/readme.md

 Render relief maps and contour lines based on data from the NASA Shuttle Radar Topography Mission (SRTM).

 Read more about the SRTM data [at JPL](https://www2.jpl.nasa.gov/srtm/cbanddataproducts.html).
-See the tiles of the SRTM data [here](https://www2.jpl.nasa.gov/srtm/images/SRTM_2-24-2016.gif).

 # Build